JaeYeopHan/octodirect/README.md

 ### Directly, move your GitHub repository which...

+- ⚒️ you created.
-- you created
+- 🏠 you visited.
-- you visited
+- ⭐ you starred.

 > If your 'input' does not exist in both lists, it will automatically search google with `github:` prefix just type `enter`!.